PatrickKreitzberg/PatrickKreitzberg.github.io/index.md

 # Classes

 ## Colorbar
-Colorbar class is the colorbar/key for the maps
+Colorbar class is the colorbar/key for the maps.

+## ColorbarAnchorWidget
+PyQtGraph object which keeps the colorbar stationary.

-## Colorbar
+## Dataset
+Object that holds the data for each map.
+FIXME add more

+# Helper Files